vlmoon99/flutterchain/documentation/Flutterchain Concordium Guide.md

 It returns `BlockchainResponse` with current transaction status and outcome information.

-There are also methods to get account adress, public key and private key:
+There are also methods to get account address, public key and private key:

 ```dart
 final accAdress = await concordiumBlockChainService